Revival Clinic

 What forms of testosterone do you prescribe?

 Testosterone injection is the most optimal delivery of this medication.
-It is quick and safe (generally injected only 1-2 times a week) and is almost painless.
+It is quick and safe (generally injected only 2-3 times a week) and is almost painless.
 We prefer injections over creams, gels and pellets .
-Creams and gels are messy and about 20% of the population does not absorb them transdermally.
-They also may increase DHT, which may cause side effects. Â Pellets require small incision procedures and are more difficult to adjust dosage.
-If you would rather use creams or gels, it can be offered under special circumstances.
+About 20% of the population does not absorb creams transdermally.
+They also may increase DHT, which may cause side effects.
+Oral testosterone may be an option and taken twice daily.
+If you would rather use creams or capsules, it can be offered under special circumstances.

 Do you prescribe additional medications to testosterone?

-We may prescribe: -Enclomiphene, an oral medication that functions as a selective estrogen receptor modulator (SERM).
+-Enclomiphene, an oral medication that functions as a selective estrogen receptor modulator (SERM).
 When used with TRT, enclomiphene helps counteract one of the common drawbacks of testosterone therapy—reduced sperm production.
-This is particularly valuable for men concerned about fertility. -HCG (Human Chorionic Gonadotropin), a natural occurring substance in the body that is used to stimulate the testicles to produce and boost your body’s natural production of testosterone.
+This is particularly valuable for men concerned about fertility.

-Do you use aromatase inhibitors (AIs)?
+Do you use aromatase inhibitors (AIs)

 How long before I see results?